mdx-workshop/mdx-submissions21/paper.md

 The following changes were made to the original TFC-TDF-U-Net architecture:
 - For "U" connections, we used multiplication instead of concatenation.
 - Other than U connections, all skip connections were removed.
-- In TFC-TDF-U-Net v1, the number of intermediate channels are not changed after down/upsamples.
+- In TFC-TDF-U-Net v1, the number of intermediate channels are not changed after down/upsampling layers.
 For v2, they are increased when downsampling and decreased when upsampling.

 On top of these architectural changes, we also use a different loss function (time-domain $l_1$ loss) as well as source-specific data preprocessing.
 As shown in Figure 3, high frequencies above the target source's expected frequency range were cut off from the mixture spectrogram.